Linear Models, GLS, and Seasonal Indicator Variables

 0.0188025

-Here are the values of the autocorrelation function of the residuals:
+Here are the values of the autocorrelation and partial-autocorrelation functions of the residuals and the accompanying charts:

-Table 3: Autocorrelation function of the residuals for the global temperature time series.
+Table 3: Autocorrelation and Partial Autocorrelation functions of the residuals for the global temperature time series.

 1M